Project leaders

 Working papers

-Martin, B., “A comment on Oulton, ‘The UK productivity puzzle: does Arthur Lewis hold the key?‘”, CBR WP498, March 2018.
+Martin, B. (2018) “A comment on Oulton, ‘The UK productivity puzzle: does Arthur Lewis hold the key?”
+Centre for Business Research Working Papers, No.498.
+Cambridge: University of Cambridge.

 Gudgin, G. The UK macro-economy database was extended and updated in line with the 2014 Blue Book.
 In conjunction with Neil Gibson and Jordan Buchanan at the Ulster University Economic Development Centre software was created to manage changes in national accounts data, associated re-estimation of equations and other management tasks connected with the UK macro-economy dataset and the UKMOD model.

-Gudgin, Coutts, Martin, Two complete updates of the macro-economic datasets for the CBR Macro-economic model of the UK Economy.
-Work undertaken with colleagues in Ireland (Prof Neil Gibson and Jordan Buchanan).
+Gudgin, Coutts, Martin.
+Two complete updates of the macro-economic datasets for the CBR Macro-economic model of the UK Economy.
+Work undertaken with colleagues in Ireland (Professor Neil Gibson and Jordan Buchanan).
 The UKMOD database is now compliant with the 2020 ONS National Accounts Blue Book, with further data for 2021 using ONS quarterly statistics.
 In addition a Financial variables dataset for the FInMOD model has been updated.
 A further update will be undertaken when the 2021 Blue Book is published in October 2022.

 Gudgin, G. Two complete updates of the macro-economic datasets for the CBR Macro-economic model of the UK Economy.
-Work largely undertaken by colleagues at Ulster University (Prof Neil Gibson and Jordan Buchanan).
+Work largely undertaken by colleagues at Ulster University (Professor Neil Gibson and Jordan Buchanan).
 The UKMOD database is now compliant with the 2016 ONS National Accounts Blue Book, with further data for 2016 using ONS quarterly statistics.

 Other publications

-Gudgin, Coutts, Martin (2022) “Why the CER is wrong about Brexit.”
-Policy Exchange, June 2022
+Gudgin, G., Coutts, K. and Martin, B. (2022) Why the CER is wrong about Brexit.
+London: Policy Exchange.

-Gudgin, Coutts, Martin (2021) “This is a radical UK plan to overturn the Northern Ireland Protocol.”
-Belfast Newsletter, August 2021
+Gudgin, G. (2021) “This is a radical UK plan to overturn the protocol.”
+Belfast Newsletter, 28 July 2021

 Media coverage